CONSTITUTION AND BY-LAWS, AMUSEMENT AREA EMPLOYEES, LOCAL B-192, IATSE, AUGUST 2020

-The President, Vice President and Secretary-Treasurer shall be compensated as follows: The President shall receive a minimum of $800 (eight-hundred dollars) per month, the Vice President shall receive a minimum of $600 (six-hundred dollars) per month, and the Secretary-Treasurer shall receive a minimum of $1,000 (one-thousand dollars) per month.
-Beginning January 16th, 2018, all officers shall receive annual percentage increases equivalent to the “Annual Increases excluding Studio Guides” indicated in the Collective Bargaining Agreement.
+Beginning November 2020, the President, Vice President and Secretary-Treasurer shall be compensated as follows: The President shall receive a minimum of $800 (eight-hundred dollars) per month, the Vice President shall receive a minimum of $600 (six-hundred dollars) per month, and the Secretary-Treasurer shall receive a minimum of $1,000 (one-thousand dollars) per month.
 Any additional proposed increase during the term of office shall require a majority vote by secret ballot of the members present at a special meeting.
 Said monthly compensation for the President shall be reduced by $150.00 (one-hundred and fifty dollars), for the Vice President shall be reduced by $100 (one-hundred dollars), and for the Secretary-Treasurer shall be reduced by $200 (two-hundred dollars) for each Executive Board and/or membership meeting the officer fails to attend.

-The Executive Board Representatives of the craft areas shall be paid one hundred and fifty dollars ($150.00) per month for attending all regularly scheduled Executive Board meetings and regularly scheduled membership meetings.
-In the event of an unexcused absence, the absent Executive Board Representative’s pay shall be decreased by $75 for each unexcused absence.
+Beginning November 2020, the Executive Board Representatives of the craft areas shall be paid a minimum of $50 (fifty dollars) per month for the first year, $100 (one-hundred dollars) per month for the second year, and one hundred and fifty dollars ($150.00) per month each year going forward for attending all regularly scheduled Executive Board meetings and regularly scheduled membership meetings.
+In the event of an unexcused absence, the absent Executive Board Representative’s pay shall be decreased by 50% (fifty percent) for each unexcused absence.

 An Officer or Executive Board member who is regularly scheduled at Universal Studios Hollywood for the time of an Executive Board or membership meeting may, pursuant to the provisions of the collective bargaining agreement, get excused from work to attend said meeting.
 In that case, the Union shall reimburse him or her for lost wages in addition to the compensation set forth herein.
 Reimbursement for lost wages shall be requested in writing on the form provided by the Union, and may be verified by the Union.